 Roses have been the most popular choice of flowers for the purpose of gifting across the world.
 They also act as a great addition to home and office decor.
 A bunch of roses or even a single rose works wonders aesthetically and considerably enlivens a place.
 Besides fresh cut roses, artificial flowers like silk roses in different colors are also widely used as decoration.

-Some Interesting Facts About Roses
+Some Interesting Facts About Flowers (in this case Roses)

 • The birthplace of the cultivated Rose was probably Northern Persia, on the Caspian, or Faristan on the Gulf of Persia.